Shogz-Labs/EECS1015_F25_Assets/labs.md

     As an upper year student, you can also look into taking a project or capstone course such as <a href = "https://wiki.eecs.yorku.ca/dept/project-courses/">LE/EECS 4080</a> to build interesting projects and augment your resume.

     You can increase your chances of getting a research assistant position by taking the time to read a faculty members recent work on <a href = "https://scholar.google.ca/">Google Scholar</a> and proposing a research proposal or contribution.

+7. I tried re-running my code in PrairieLearn but it won't let me.
+Help!

+    **TA Response:** While you are able to resubmit your code as many times as you wish (up until the deadline), the teaching team has set a 5 minute cooldown for each attempt.
+If your code fails certain test cases, this timeout will help you spend time to debug rather than applying a brute-force approach.
 <hr>

 ## Lab Questions & Hints